Can mobile vets operate?

 Can vets do housecalls or site visits?

 A veterinary practitioner may enter a client's premises to provide veterinary services.
 This is allowed under the current Stay Safe Directions Section 7(2)(c).

 Mobile veterinary practitioners who use their vehicle predominantly as a workplace must have a COVIDSafe Plan (the Chief Health Officer's Workplace Directions define a work premises as the premises of an employer in which work is undertaken, including any vehicle whilst being used for work purposes).

-Be sure to take all the preventative measures in the Workplace Directions e.g. face coverings, density quotient, record-keeping.
-It is necessary to establish with your client whether they have any symptoms, or are in isolation or quarantine, before you make an appointment.
-And any mobile vet who has symptoms must be treated as a suspected COVID case following the instructions in the Workplace Directions.
+When visiting a client's premises, veterinary practitioners must take the preventative measures specified in the Workplace Directions e.g. face coverings, density quotient, record-keeping.
+Before an appointment is made, it is necessary to establish with a client whether they have any symptoms, or are in isolation or quarantine.
+Any mobile veterinary practitioner who has symptoms must follow the instructions for suspected COVID cases in the Workplace Directions.

-- having established a bona fide client relationship, get the client to arrange for someone else who is well, not isolating, and has not been in contact with the person who is sick or isolating, to bring the animal to the clinic and wait outside while you see the animal.
+- after having established a bona fide client relationship, get the client to arrange for someone else who is well, not isolating, and has not been in contact with the person who is sick or isolating, to bring the animal to the clinic and wait outside while you see the animal.